 Architecture and the Built Environment

-The Department of Architecture and the Built Environment teaches and carries out research into the design of the built environment, and the building process, from planning and building to management.
-Apart from having the main responsibility for teaching in the Programme in Architecture, courses are also given in the Industrial Design, Surveying, Fire Protection Engineering and Civil Engineering programmes.
+The Department of Architecture and the Built Environment teaches and carries out research in the design of the built environment and building process; from planning and building to management.
+Apart from having the main responsibility for teaching in the Programme in Architecture, courses are also given in the Industrial Design, Cadastral Surveying, Fire Protection Engineering and Civil Engineering programmes.

-In Environmental Psychology research is carried out into how people perceive and are affected by their environment, for example, interiors, the urban environment and the countryside, and how people influence their environment through their behaviour.
-We also study the needs of various groups, such as the elderly, the handicapped and children.
-Some of our current research projects include the effects of light on health and well-being, and the importance of colour in how people perceive the urban environment.
+In Environmental Psychology research is carried out on how people perceive and are affected by their environment, for example: interiors, the urban environment and the countryside, and how people influence their environment through their behaviour.
+We also study the needs of various groups in society, such as the elderly, the handicapped and children.
+Some of our current research projects include the effects of light on our health and well-being, and the importance of colour in how people perceive the urban environment.
 Other projects include the perception of, and attitudes towards wind turbines, and school environments for children with cognitive functional disorders.

 Keywords: environmental effects, human needs, perception, holistic view, effects of colour

 Several of the staff working in Housing Development and Management (HDM) are engaged in teaching and research on housing and design as well as construction and use of the urban environment, especially in developing countries.
 They collaborate with and offer support to: politicians, architects and building planners in for example: Latin America and North Africa.
 Further education is also provided for experts and researchers from other countries.

 Keywords: community planning, disaster prevention, social integration, housing financing, gender perspectives in planning, UN’s millennium goals, slums

 Urban Design and Urbanism